 Shaky Knees 2025: Day 3

-The best way to prevent the Sunday scaries is seeing Wet Leg, Fleshwater, Vampire Weekend, and blink-182 perform all in one day.
-On Shaky Knees’ final day, the excitement couldn’t possibly wear off with a lineup this stacked.
+The best way to prevent the Sunday scaries is to see Wet Leg, Fleshwater, Vampire Weekend, and blink-182 perform back to back.
+With a lineup this stacked on Shaky Knees’ final day, the excitement couldn’t possibly wear off.

 Wet Leg by Sloane Johnson

-English rock band Wet Leg were as hot as ever up on the Ponce De Leon stage.
-Frontwoman Rhian Teasdale crept onto it like a stalking lioness, letting the prolonged screams of her fans’ anticipation build with every step.
-At the satisfying climax, she flexed her arms and the crowd roared in delight.
-Teasdale was a natural performer with a symbiotic admiration between herself and her audience.
-As she sang and played guitar, she maintained eye contact with her onlookers and fed off of their infectious energy, as they did hers.
+English rock band Wet Leg were as hot as ever.
+Frontwoman Rhian Teasdale crept onto the Ponce De Leon stage like a stalking lioness, letting the prolonged screams of her fans’ anticipation build with every step.
+At the satisfying climax, she flexed her arms and the crowd roared with delight.
+Teasdale was a natural performer who managed to build a palpable tension between herself and her audience.
+She maintained intense eye contact, feeding on the infectious energy of her onlookers as they did hers.
 During several high points she contorted herself into impossible shapes on the ground, bending into a mini acrobatic routine while maintaining an incredible sound.
-The band played a few of their highly danceable hits like “Wet Dream” from their debut self titled album and “catch these fists” off their latest record, moisturizer.
+The band played a few of their highly danceable hits like “Wet Dream” from their debut self titled album, and “catch these fists” off their latest record, moisturizer.
 It ended all too soon, but made for an incredible start to my final day at the festival.

 Re-energized, I trekked across the park to catch Fleshwater at the Criminal Records stage.
 This crowd was itching to form a pit.
-The moment the first reverby guitar chord buzzed into earshot it was over.
-Fans began a conveyor belt of crowd surfing that stayed strong through the end of the show.
+The moment the first reverberant guitar chord buzzed into earshot they did exactly that.
+A never ending crowd surfing conveyor belt was formed directly in front of the stage.
 I was standing near where security staff were catching surfers and safely escorting them back to the ground.
 They all emerged out of breath with wild eyes.
 It usually only took them a few seconds to get their bearings before diving right back into the crowd for another round.
 The Boston native band fuses shoegaze and nu-metal, earning them comparisons to Deftones.
-Lead vocalist, Marisa Shirar, injects a contrasting soft element into the otherwise harsh instrumentals.
+Lead vocalist, Marisa Shirar, injects a contrasting softness into the otherwise harsh instrumentals.
 They played a few selects from their latest record, 2000: In Search Of The Endless Sky, including “Drowning Song”.

 Vampire Weekend by Sloane Johnson